maheshj01/vocabhub/README.md

     Still stuck [look here](https://stackoverflow.com/questions/49353199/how-can-i-change-the-app-display-name-build-with-flutter)

-2. Change the package name, The default package name is (`com.example.flutter_create`) Use search and replace feature of your IDE to get this done.
+2. Change the package name, The default package name is (`com.vocabhub.app`) Use search and replace feature of your IDE to get this done.

 3. If your app does not need localization delete `lib/locales` directory and also delete the corresponding packages